 An X-ray is a painless medical test that helps physicians diagnose and treat medical conditions.
 Radiography involves exposing a part of the body to a small dose of ionizing ratiation to produce images of the inside of the body.
 X-rays are the oldest and most frequently used form of medical imaging.
-At Boulder Community Hospital a medical physicist tests equipment regularly to ensure that the patient receives only the smallest dose of radiation needed for the exam.
+At Foothills Hospital, a medical physicist tests equipment regularly to ensure that the patient receives only the smallest dose of radiation needed for the exam.

 Benefits of Fluoroscopy